thomas-yancey/thomas-yancey.github.io/_posts/2016-07-06-action-cable-chat-two.md

 </div>
 {% endhighlight %}

 Now let's make our server side connection.
-When a user calls the subscription.create method on the front-end, it will call the subscribed method on the specified channel on the backend.
+When a user calls the subscription.create method on the front-end, it will call the subscribed method for the specified channel on the backend.
 Let's wire that up.

 {% highlight ruby %}
 # app/channels/room_channel.rb